Autumn10677/ASDtools/README.md

 This package relies heavily on __[astroquery.nist](https://astroquery.readthedocs.io/en/latest/nist/nist.html)__'s querying capabilities for loading spectral data for a given element over a range of wavelengths.
 The main advantage of __ASDtools__ is its ability to format astroquery's default output into a formatted DataFrame.
 Additionally, I have made a handful of helpful tools for visualizing several pieces of the NIST ASD.
 This __ASDtools__'s primary goal is to help users understand and visualize standard conventions in atomic spectroscopy.

-__NOTE 1:__ The default __astroquery.nist__ output for heavy elements w/o a given ionization will sometimes let the Roman numerals for a given element bleed into surrounding columns.
-I am unsure if this is an issue with my local installation, but I plan to test it more in the coming weeks.
-To query all elements and ionizations, you should query one independently.

-__NOTE 2:__ As of writing (March 31, 2025), __[reports have surfaced that the NIST ASD is expected to go offline](https://www.wired.com/story/nist-doge-layoffs-atomic-spectroscopy/)__.
+__NOTE:__ As of writing (March 31, 2025), __[reports have surfaced that the NIST ASD is expected to go offline](https://www.wired.com/story/nist-doge-layoffs-atomic-spectroscopy/)__.
 If the database is unavailable for querying, compressed files containing the entire database have been saved and uploaded to this GitHub repository.
 I will modify the behavior of __ASDtools__ to use this data as a backup.

 ## ___Installation___
 __ASDtools__'s dependencies are...